ColdMatter/EDMSuite/README.md

 License
 =======

 The code in this repository is licensed to you under the MIT License.
-Please see LICENCE.txt for details.
+Please see LICENSE.txt for details.